top of page

 • The trust agreement itself does not always require notarization

-• However, many related trust documents do require notarization
+• Many related trust documents do require notarization

-Institutions such as banks, title companies, and courts often expect notarized trust documents for acceptance.
+Banks, title companies, and other institutions often expect notarized documents before accepting them.

 Common Trust Documents That Require Notarization